deepakmahakale/deepakmahakale.github.io/about.markdown

 <strong>Deepak</strong>
 is a software professional with over
 <strong>8 years</strong>
-of experience in the software development industry.
+of experience in the IT industry.
 </p>

 <p>